Saturday, December 13, 2014

 This month, I got to visit Paris on work and had a chance to visit Musee d'Orsay.
 I saw many art students copying pieces of art (copying a painting or sketching a sculpture) and that inspired me to give it a shot.
 I had some time all for myself so I could sit down and study one of the art pieces.
 Unfortunately, yet again, I was unprepared.
 All I had was a clutch pencil from my hotel and a few sheets of printer paper.
 Nothing to scream about, when it comes to sketching.
 But, I wanted to give it a shot and knock off one of my bucket list items.

 I picked the 'Woman bitten by a snake' by Auguste Clesinger.
-It is a marble status of a woman writhing in pain from a snake bite.
+It is a marble statue of a woman writhing in pain from a snake bite.
 I liked the sculpture because of the tension and torsion in the statue caused by the twisted pose.
 And, there was a ledge right across the statue in the museum.
 Perfect for sitting on and studying the work.

 Below is a picture of the actual statue in Orsay, and a few pics of me sketching it and the final result.
 Overall, it took me about 30-45 mins to complete the study.
 Enough time to rest my feet before checking out more art!